tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #  Cryptographic Computations

-In order to begin connection protection, the TLS Record Protocol requires specification of a suite of algorithms, a master secret, and the client and server random values.
+In order to begin connection protection, the TLS Record Protocol requires specification of a suite of algorithms and a master secret.

 ## Key Schedule